 - Tuscan Style Homes

 House Styles in Palm Springs

-Palm Springs and its surrounding cities boast some of the most diverse and beautiful architecture in Florida.
+Palm Springs and its surrounding cities boast some of the most diverse and beautiful architecture in California.
 It has an abundance of mid-century homes, giving it a vintage feel with a modern flair.
 You might think that means cookie-cutter houses without much character, but in fact, the opposite is true.

 Palm Springs has a lot of different styles of houses, each of which is unique.

 Many architects found themselves drawn to Palm Springs through each period of its development.
 The city and its surrounding areas have an atmosphere that's truly unique, from early and revival styles to post-WWII modern styles and even minimalist home styles.

 Palm Springs' predominant house style is mid-century modern.
 However, even among this style, houses have vastly different looks with sloped roofs, flat roofs, angular or minimalistic construction, and, of course, the massive variety of colors for which many Florida communities are known.

 Many other styles exist in Palm Springs as well.
 However, every one of these home styles shares characteristics with others in ways that may surprise you.
 Below are some of the most common house styles you'll find in Palm Springs and its surrounding cities.

 Mid-century homes dot the Palm Springs landscape.
 Many of these homes' angular roofs have a single slope instead of the sloped roofs you'll find farther north in snow country.
 Others have flat roofs, giving the houses their sleek, simple style.